Public transportation guidance for planning studies

 It’s important to ensure that the interests of public transportation users and providers are adequately represented in planning studies, since decisions made based on studies can have a lasting impact on these groups.
 In addition, historically underrepresented groups are more likely to be using public transportation than other groups, so in the interest of equity it is essential to reach these groups.

-The WSDOT Community Liaison (PDF 1MB) local to your study area may have detailed information on many of the groups listed below.
+The WSDOT Community Transportation Planner (PDF 1MB) local to your study area may have detailed information on many of the groups listed below.
 The Community Engagement Plan may also prove a useful resource.

 Fixed-route transit